 At the top of the Updates page you will see a message “An updated version of WordPress is available.”

 Click the “Update Now” button.

-- Test the STAGING Site
+- Test the Staging Site

 Visit your staging site and make sure nothing broke.
 Testing the site is vital, making sure that everything that was working on live is still working on staging.
-You should be able to do a page-by-page comparison, to make sure all’s well, comparing the LIVE website against the STAGING website.
+You should be able to do a page-by-page comparison, to make sure all’s well, comparing the Production website against the Staging website.
 You should look at as many pages as you can and pay special attention to pages that have any custom features or functionality (e.g. Events, Forms, Maps, Custom Post Types, etc…).
 If everything looks great after testing you can proceed to the next step.
 If you notice something that needs to be fixed, you may be able to edit the page, but if there is a substantial bug you notice you can contact us to help you fix it.